golly-splorts/golly-pelican/pelican/content/about.md

 John Conway passed away on 11 April 2020.
-Although he would probably [roll his eyes at us](https://www.youtube.com/watch?v=E8kUJL04ELA), we dedicate golly to the memory of John Conway.
+Although he would probably [roll his eyes at us](https://www.youtube.com/watch?v=E8kUJL04ELA), we dedicate Golly to the memory of John Conway.

 Here is [an excellent video summarizing John Conway's career](https://www.youtube.com/watch?v=WsecAiJDI8s) from [Numberphile](https://www.youtube.com/channel/UCoxcjq-8xIDTYp3uz647V5A).

-## What is golly?
-How is golly different from the Game of Life?
+## What is Golly?
+How is Golly different from the Game of Life?

 Golly is a modified version of the Game of Life in which live cells have colors, and cells that become alive take on the color of the majority of their parents.

+Teams achieve a win by being the tam with the most live cells on the grid when the simulation reaches a steady state.

 More of the rules specific to Golly can be found on the [Rules](rules.html) page.

-Teams achieve a win by being the tam with the most live cells on the grid when the simulation reaches a steady state (also see [Rules](rules.md)).

 Golly was wholly inspired by blaseball.
 It is classified as a splort.
 If those words do not mean anything to you, please continue on to the next question.